 What does “service to the underserved” mean?

-In keeping with the Augsburg College’s mission to nurture future leaders in service to the world, the PA program favors applicants whose experience demonstrates a commitment to underserved communities; disadvantaged, minority, or under-represented populations.
+In keeping with the Augsburg University’s mission to nurture future leaders in service to the world, the PA program favors applicants whose experience demonstrates a commitment to underserved communities; disadvantaged, minority, or under-represented populations.
 Applicants should have a strong record of commitment to the community through work with homeless shelters, disabled individuals, inner city youth organizations, church or civic group missions, minority populations, rural medicine programs, and other organizations with similar goals.